Author has written 102 stories for Harry Potter, Doctor Who, Labyrinth, Pretender, and Supernatural.

 I did not want to be a shipper.
 I've been a Doctor Who fan for eons, and it just wasn't about the romance.
 It was about the other stuff.
 However, with the words "I create myself", I became an indelible Doctor/Rose shipper.
 I always will be, and nothing can change that.
 But I'm done, now.
 No more Doctor romance for me.
 I'll take plot and bad aliens and craziness, please.
 The romance wasn't necessary for 35 years, so we can stop now.

 I have now acquired an account on Teaspoon.
 Yay, me!
 There is currently one work there that is not also present here, called "Tangled Up In Blue".
-Take a.
+Take a look.

-I also seem to have a.
+I also seem to have a Live Journal.
 Everything I publish goes there with the single exception of NQS.

 Current saying for the edification of the masses: